-What Mistakes Do Richland Consumers Make That Cause Bankruptcy?
+What Mistakes Do Consumers Make That Cause Bankruptcy?

 Unfortunately, most adults set out into the world with little to no education on how to manage finances.
+It is no wonder many people make financial mistakes that lead to bankruptcy.
 When you do not know the dangers of credit cards, and those offers come in encouraging you to buy anything and everything on credit, you do not realize the errors of your ways until the damage is already done.

 Credit cards, however, are not the only culprit.
 Other financial errors can increase your chances of bankruptcy later in life.
 Here are just some of the common mistakes consumers make that increase their opportunities for bankruptcy: